 Chocolate Buttercream

 • In a large bowl, beat the butter for a couple of minutes until it is fluffy.
-Add the cocoa powder and mix until combined.
+Next, add the powdered sugar 1 cup at a time until the frosting comes together.

-• Next, add the powdered sugar 1 cup at a time until the frosting comes together.
-Then, add the whole milk or heavy cream 1 Tablespoon at a time until the frosting is smooth and reaches your desired texture.
+• Mix in the cocoa powder until the frosting is thick.
+Then, add a pinch of salt and the whole milk or heavy cream 1 Tablespoon at a time until the frosting is smooth and reaches your desired texture.

 • Whip the buttercream for 5-6 minutes until it is light and fluffy.
 Pipe the buttercream onto the cooled cupcakes with a piping bag and tip.
 Or, use a butter knife or offset spatula to spread the frosting onto the cupcakes.
 Decorate as desired.
 Enjoy!